Erdk/introtoprofiling/README.md

 $ bin/c-ray-prof
 ```

-There will be new file in directory: 'gmon.out'.
+There will be a new file in the directory: 'gmon.out'.
 With 'gprof' executable you could inspect the results.

 ```bash
 $ gprof bin/c-ray-prof gmon.out | less